Premium Leather Briefcase Backpack

 • All others ship next business day

-- Holds your 13-inch through 16-inch laptops + tablets
+- Safely carry your 13-inch through 16-inch laptops and tablets

 - Removable, internal, padded divider panel allows for a custom fit

-- New under-flap organizer with pen and card slots
+- Under-flap organizer with pen and card slots

 - Interior Air Tag pocket for increased security and peace of mind